-Pooled testing is a form of COVID-19 surveillance testing in which participants collect saliva in a vial.
-Individual saliva samples are then pooled together and analysis of the samples is then performed at the University at Albany’s RNA Institute.
+Pooled testing is a form of COVID-19 surveillance testing in which participants collect saliva in a vial or swab their mouths to provide a sample.
+These saliva samples are then pooled together based on type of test and analysis of the samples is then performed at the University at Albany’s RNA Institute (vial test).

 Pooled testing enables a number of students and employees to be tested at a time by combining their individual samples that they each provide.
 This saves testing resources, and adds an extra “layer” of knowledge so that those in a COVID-19 “requires further testing” pool can be further tested to help limit the potential spread of the virus.
 Testing is one component of SUNY Poly’s holistic set of protocols to foster health and safety.

 How long will pooled testing continue for employees?